AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 Aztec is in full-speed development.
 Literally every version breaks compatibility with the previous ones.
 This page attempts to target errors and difficulties you might encounter when upgrading, and how to resolve them.

+## TBD

+### [aztec.js] Random addresses are now valid

+The `AztecAddress.random()` function now returns valid addresses, i.e. addresses that can receive encrypted messages and therefore have notes be sent to them. `AztecAddress.isValid()` was also added to check for validity of an address.

 ## 0.63.0
 ### [PXE] Note tagging and discovery